Ferencvárosi TC–Újpest FC rivalry: 1990-2001: Chasing glory again

-In 1990, Újpest and MTK finished on equal points, with Ferencváros finishing 3rd.
-Due to their better head-to-head record in the season, Újpest claimed their first league title in 10 years.
-The purple and whites went unbeaten at home for the duration of the season, and the only team they failed to score against on home soil was Ferencváros, whom they drew 0–0 in April 1990.
+In 1990, Újpest and MTK finished on equal points, with Ferencváros finishing third.
+Due to their better head-to-head record in the season, Újpest claimed their first league title in 10 years. Újpest went unbeaten at home for the duration of the season, and the only team they failed to score against on home soil was Ferencváros, with whom they drew 0–0 in April 1990.

-In August 1990, the teams met in the first gameweek of the season, and Ferencváros ended Újpest's unbeaten home streak, after a 0–5 shutout at Megyeri road.
-This was the first game of Tibor Nyilasi as coach of Ferencváros, who had been a former legendary player of the green and whites. Újpest had not been beaten in the 4th district since May 1989.
+In August 1990, the teams met in the first game week of the season, and Ferencváros ended Újpest's unbeaten home streak, after a 0–5 shutout at Megyeri Road.
+This was the first game with Tibor Nyilasi, who had been a former legendary player, as Ferencváros' coach. Újpest had not been beaten in the 4th district since May 1989.

-In 1992, Ferencváros finished 1 point above Vác, and won their first championship since 1981.
+In 1992, Ferencváros finished one point above Vác, and won their first championship since 1981.
 The two sides met in the 1992 Hungarian Supercup, where Újpest got the best of their rivals, defeating them 3–1, in no small part thanks to Dénes Eszenyi, who scored a brace in 15 minutes.
-This was the first, and still only time, that Újpest defeated Ferencváros in a final.
+This was the first, and only time, that Újpest defeated Ferencváros in a final.

-In October 1993 Újpest recorded their first victory over Ferencváros in 6 years, defeating them 1–0 with a goal from Attila Belvon.
-In May 1994, Újpest overcame FTC 1‐0 after István Kozma converted a penalty to give the purple and whites their first win at Üllői Út in 10 years.
+In October 1993, Újpest recorded their first victory over Ferencváros in 6 years, defeating them 1–0 with a goal from Attila Belvon.
+In May 1994, Újpest overcame FTC 1‐0 after István Kozma converted a penalty to give Újpest their first win at Üllői Út in 10 years.